-To Understand Chinese Culture.
-Build a Community of Scholars.
-Bring Healing to China.
+Understanding Chinese Culture.
+Building a Community of Scholars.
+Equipping Leaders for Moral Transformation in China.

-- A clearer, stronger sense among Chinese Christians of their rich heritage.
+- A clearer, stronger sense among Chinese of their rich Christian heritage

-- Moral renewal of Chinese society as Christian concepts and values spread more widely and deeply.
+- Moral renewal of Chinese society as Christian concepts and values spread widely and deeply.

 We seek to: